islam-ahmed-github/Audio-TS-PP/README.md

 # **Audio-TS-PP**
-Audio basic preprocesing stage, windowing/Framing with overlap if required, detect and remove silence frames and apply a Pre-emphasize filter.\
+Audio basic preprocessing stage, windowing/Framing with overlap if required, detect and remove silence frames and apply a Pre-emphasize filter.\
 written in cpp with minimal modification required to use the methods in c.